 Marcos Rivera, Graduate Administrative Associate, Education Studies, College of Education and Human Ecology email@example.com

-Admitted undergraduate students are required to register in 3 credits of Educational Studies: Higher Education and Student Affairs (ES HESA) 2571: Community Leadership for Spring semester 2017.
+Admitted undergraduate students are required to register in 3 credits of Educational Studies: Higher Education and Student Affairs (ES HESA) 2571: Community Leadership for Autumn semester 2019.
 This course meets the requirement for GE Service Learning.
-Admitted graduate students are encouraged but not required to register for 3 credits of Educational Studies: Higher Education and Student (ES HESA) 8895 during Spring semester 2017.
+Admitted graduate students are encouraged but not required to register for 3 credits of Educational Studies: Higher Education and Student (ES HESA) 8895 during Autumn semester 2019.

 Admitted undergraduate students are also required to register in 3 credits of ES HESA 3573: Leadership in Global Contexts, for Summer 4-Week Session 1 (May), 2018.
 Admitted graduate students are required to register in 4 credits for ES HESA 7530: Practicum in Higher Education and Student Affairs for Summer 4-Week Session 1 (May), 2018.
 Instructions for enrollment will be included in the acceptance letter.

 Upon return from the program, students will actively participate in online discussions and conferences as the group continues to make meaning of the experience throughout the summer.
 This is required and can be done remotely.

 Undergraduate students are required to submit an academic reference from a recent professor/TA for the application to be considered complete.

 All students will also be required to participate in on-campus pre-departure orientations organized by the Office of International Affairs.

 Please note that upon application, a $150 application fee will be assessed.
 The application fee will be refunded only if the applicant is not accepted or a written request to withdraw the application is submitted prior to the application deadline.